Purcellville Baptist's vision is to be a

 About the Lord's Supper:

-The Lord’s Supper is a symbolic act of devotion to Christ whereby members of the church, through partaking of the bread and the fruit of the vine, memorialize His death and anticipate His second coming.
-We believe both Baptism and the Lord’s Supper is an ordinance instituted by Jesus for the believer.
-Since salvation is by grace through faith, we receive the Lord’s Supper as a symbol of our personal relationship with Jesus and as an act of obedience to His will.
+We believe Baptism and the Lord's Supper are ordinances instituted by Jesus for the believer.
+Baptism is an outward symbol of inner faith given after one personally trusts in Jesus Christ.
+Baptism pictures our death, burial and resurrection with Christ.
+We only baptize believers by immersion.
+The Lord's Supper is a symbolic act of devotion to Christ whereby members of the church, through partaking of the bread and the fruit of the vine, memorialize His death and anticipate His second coming.
+Since salvation is by grace through faith, we receive the Lord's Supper as a symbol of our personal relationship with Jesus and as an act of obedience to His will.